PythonRSAS/pythonrsas.github.io/_posts/2020-2-13-11-Ridge-Lasso-and-Elastic Net.md

 Before presenting the solutions, let's illustrate the problem with multicollinearity just for fun, even if we understand it theoretically.

-We are making up 3 variables that are *highly correlated relative to the the noise we added*.
+We are making up 3 variables that are *highly correlated relative to the noise we added*.

-Using OLS, we got **negative** coefficients for the first two variables.
+Using OLS, we got negative coefficients for the first variable.

 <div class="code-head"><span>code</span>multicollinearity problem.py</div>

 ```python